IBM-Cloud/terraform-cost-estimator/README.md

 - ibm_is_vpn_gateway
 - ibm_is_image
 - ibm_is_vpc
 - ibm_is_subnet
 - ibm_container_cluster
 - ibm_container_vpc_cluster
 - ibm_container_worker_pool
+- ibm_satellite_cluster
+- ibm_service_instance
 ```
-# tfcost-cli
+# Terraform cost CLI
-Cli for IBM-Cloud terraform cost calculator
+The following are the instructions and steps to use cli for IBM-Cloud terraform cost calculator

 ## Using the CLI
 ### Requirements